bike - brakes

 Remember to grab a few spare brake pads of whatever persuasion you require before you head off.
 You won’t find them outside the main town bike shops.

-Does strength and reliability matter in remote area travel?
+Do strength and reliability matter in travel to remote areas?

 You betcha.